-- a.
-Existing land uses will continue to operate in Fringe Areas identified for urban expansion until development occurs. - b.
-The establishment or expansion of livestock operations shall be subject to Provincial regulations, such as minimum distance separation rules. - c.
+- Existing land uses will continue to operate in Fringe Areas identified for urban expansion until development occurs. - b.
+New livestock operations shall not be approved in the Fringe Area, nor in any areas that may be subject to Provincial minimum distance separation rules. - c.
 Fringe Areas planned for future urban expansion should be left largely undeveloped until development occurs and remain generally in large parcels (80 acres) to support existing agricultural uses until these lands are considered for future urban uses.